Okay, this song has bothered us for a while now. Most people know Dexy’s Midnight Runners for Come On Eileen in 1982.

 There it is above, all 12 minutes of the bloody thing.
 It’s from the September 1985 album Don’t Stand Me Down.

 And Tell Me What She’s Like is the best track of the lot, in our opinion!
 After a conversational intro, the song kicks off at the 2:07 minute mark and proceeds to go all over the place.

 Listening to it, you can’t help but wonder if the band’s eccentric frontman, Kevin Rowland, is a genius or a lunatic.

-Asides from the distracting (and pretty unnecessary) half-naked drummer sitting there in his shorts, the vast set of musicians are kept very busy.
+Along with the distracting (and pretty unnecessary) half-naked drummer in the official video to the song, the vast set of musicians are kept very busy.

 The structure changes tempo on several occasions.
 At the start, Rowland and guitarist Billy Adams have a casual discussion about the girl Rowland is dating.

 Over the course of the song, Rowland tries to express his feelings.
 He grapples with the emoting part—telling Billy what she’s like—until enjoying a breakthrough with everything ending on a frantic and uplifting outro.

 Also included in Tell Me What She’s Like is the brilliant line: